VGAS: Value-Guided Action-Chunk Selection for Few-Shot Vision-Language-Action Adaptation: Methodology

 Here, the proposals $\{\mathrm A_{t+h}^{\prime i}\}_{i=1}^{N}$ are sampled from the frozen proposal distribution $\pi_\mu(\cdot\mid s_{t+h})$ at the next decision state.
 This loss provides a stable, proposal-constrained temporal anchor for our critic, paving the way for the spatial regularization described next.

-\subsubsection{3.2.2 Spatial Consistency}
+\paragraph{Spatial Consistency.}

 While the proposal-constrained \texttt{TD} loss provides a stable temporal anchor, offline critic learning remains vulnerable to extrapolation error, where OOD (off-demo) candidates deviating from the training data distribution receive spuriously high values.
 Standard conservative methods, such as CQL~\cite{kumar2020conservative}, mitigate this by indiscriminately suppressing values for all low-support actions.
-However, in the few-shot regime, this uniform penalty is overly aggressive, because it compresses the value dynamic range within the proposal support candidate and reduces the fine-grained ranking resolution needed to distinguish plausible ``near-miss'' candidates from catastrophic failures.
-This ``value collapse'' directly undermines inference-time Best-of-$N$ selection.
+However, in the few-shot regime, this uniform penalty is overly aggressive, because it compresses the value dynamic range among proposal-supported candidates and reduces the fine-grained ranking resolution needed to distinguish plausible near-miss candidates from catastrophic failures.
+This value collapse directly undermines inference-time Best-of-$N$ selection.

 To address this, we introduce \emph{Explicit Geometric Regularization (\texttt{EGR})}.
-Instead of uniformly suppressing off-demo actions, \texttt{EGR}) serves as a structural regularizer.
-During training, we regularize the critic with off-demo candidates sampled from $\rho(\cdot\mid s_t)$ (a proposal-centered mixture with simple augmentations).
+Instead of uniformly suppressing off-demo actions, \texttt{EGR} serves as a structural regularizer.
+During training, we regularize the critic with off-demo candidates sampled from \(\rho(\cdot \mid s_t)\), a proposal-centered mixture detailed in Appendix ~\ref{sec:exp_setup}.
 At inference time, Best-of-$N$ selects only among proposal samples from $\pi_\mu(\cdot\mid s_t)$.
 Accordingly, \texttt{EGR} targets two desiderata: (\textbf{i}) \emph{TD-Anchored Calibration:} anchor the value scale to the \texttt{TD} target $y_t$ to \emph{mitigate} overestimation on off-demo candidates; (\textbf{ii}) \emph{Geometric Discriminability:} within the inference-time proposal set, preserve a graded preference for geometric proximity, providing a smooth signal to separate recoverable near-misses from divergence.

 We formalize \texttt{EGR} as the following weighted combination of \emph{Anchoring} and \emph{Ranking} losses.

 where $\eta\ge 0$ balances the \emph{absolute scale} (Anchoring) and the \emph{local ordering} (Ranking).